 Randolph Community College offers distance education courses as an option and convenience to students.
-Self-motivated students who require flexible scheduling or are unable to travel to and from campus often discover that distance education courses are a good choice.
-Distance education courses may be offered in hybrid, online, and videoconferencing formats.
+Online delivery is a quality, convenient, and flexible alternative for students who require flexible scheduling, who are unable or choose not to travel to and from campus, who cannot fit a course into their schedule, or who learn better in an online environment, often discover that distance education courses are a good choice.
+Delivery method for these courses may be offered in online, hybrid, and videoconferencing formats.

 Registration & Fees

 Courses offered through distance education represent many areas in both Curriculum and Continuing Education.
 Registration for distance education courses is the same as for all other College courses.
 Once enrolled at RCC, students pay regular tuition and fees, have access to all student services, study under the College's rules and regulations, and receive full academic credit.